CommandString/Router/README.md

 Middleware is software that connects the model and view in an MVC application, facilitating the communication and data flow between these two components while also providing a layer of abstraction, decoupling the model and view and allowing them to interact without needing to know the details of how the other component operates.

 A good example is having before middleware that makes sure the user is an administrator before they go to a restricted page.
 You could do this in your routes controller for every admin page but that would be redundant.
-Or for after middleware in a REST API that returns JSONs you might want to make sure the body isn't a malformed JSON.
+Or for after middleware, you may have a REST API that returns a JSON response.
+You can have after middleware to make sure to make sure the JSON response isn't malformed.

 ## Before Middleware